Liberal Arts and Sciences: Humanities Track

 Associate in Arts (A.A.)

 Build a career path that gives you ample opportunities for exploring your future.
 Practically every field contains people whose background is in the humanities.
 When seeking employment, you'll find employers prefer job applicants who have the type of diverse education a humanities degree provides.
-By choosing FLCC's liberal arts degree with a track in Humanities, you'll receive the core educational background that'll lead you to job opportunities in many sectors of the economy.
+By choosing FLCC's liberal arts degree with a track in Humanities, you'll receive the core educational background that will lead you to job opportunities in many sectors of the economy.

 A liberal arts degree provides you with the skills that are in demand in the workforce.
 The flexibility of the degree allows you to take your career path in directions that are diverse and exciting.
 The skills employers say they are seeking the most when hiring are written communication and critical thinking, both of which you will develop during your studies in FLCC's A.A. or A.S. liberal arts programs.